Sometimes your accident could have been avoided.

-One of the most important pieces of information we need when investigating a potential case is a crash report if your case involves a car crash.
-In the event you do know what agency responded to your crash there usually are two primary law enforcement agencies that could respond to a Freeport car wreck.
-First is the Freeport City Police Department at https://cityoffreeport.org/directory2/police-department/ at 320 W. Exchange St. Freeport, IL 61032 or 815-235-8222 or the Stephenson County Sheriff’s office at http://www.co.stephenson.il.us/ at 15 N. Galena Ave.
-Freeport, IL 61032 or 815-235-8252, respectively.
+If your case involves a car crash, one of the most important pieces of information we need when investigating a potential case is a crash report.
+In the event you do not know what agency responded to your crash, there are usually two primary law enforcement agencies that could respond to a Freeport car wreck.

 We can help in the following ways:

 We help people who got hurt in accidents like car crashes.
 Common injuries are broken bones, fractures, ligament strains, and concussions.
 If you’re hurt in an auto-type accident, the most important thing is to get treatment for all your injuries.
 We can’t tell you how much your case is worth when you first come to us, but we can estimate it by looking at how much medical treatment you needed and how your injury affects your daily life.

 For example, were you still able to play with your kids or go to work?
 Once we figure out what seems like a fair amount, we ask the insurance company of the person who caused your injury to pay it.